• Recent Posts

 The WSJ made an excellent point in a piece posted last week about the continued importance of direct mail in the marketing mix of the average small business owner.
 The article goes on to cite examples of real small businesses who after briefly succumbing to the lure of saving money by cutting their partnership with the USPS, quickly re-instated their previously successful direct mail campaign.

 Email sounds great on paper but for most small business, email lists are still an obstacle.
 They don’t have them and can’t afford to rent them or they can’t find one that matches their target demographics.
-But they’ve bought into the idea that dmail and postage is too expensive when email is cheap (or free) and so they reign in their dmail budget and do little or nothing in the email space.
+But they’ve bought into the idea that dmail and postage is too expensive when email is cheap (or free) and so they rein in their dmail budget and do little or nothing in the email space.

 Direct mail still deserves a place in your marketing plan though perhaps with a smaller part of your budget.